premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 ---

-7. What is your underatnding about stream pipelining?
+7. What is your understanding about stream pipelining?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)